Clemapfel/mousetrap/docs/07_image_and_sound.md

 image_display.set_size_request(image_display.get_size())); // size request to scale 1:1
 ```

+With no expansion, the widget will always follow its size-request, which is the conceptual minimum size the widget can allocated on screen.
+We can get the actual resolution of the underelying image (as opposed to the size of the widget) using `ImageDisplay::get_size`.

 \todo example image

-Note that once an `ImageDisplay` is created, changing the image does not change the image display. `ImageDisplay` automatically copies the image data, usually to the graphics card, and it cannot be modified afterwards.
-If we want to change the image `ImageDisplay` displays, we need to call `create_from_image` again.

-`ImageDisplay` is enough for most purposes, however we will learn about a more low-level and flexible way of displaying images using OpenGL textures in the next chapter.
+### OpenGL Textures

+`ImageDisplay::create_from_image` is an extremely costly operation and would be insufficient to, for example, fluently display a 60 fps animation. Ẁe would have to call `ImageDisplay::create_from_image` every frame, but the loading and updating of the widget would most likely take more than 1/60th of a section on most machines.

+For purposes like this, we should use a custom render widget and display an OpenGL `Texture`.
+We will learn how to do this in the [chapter on native rendering](09_opengl.md).

+---

 ## Sound

 Mousetrap supports audio playback.
-This can happen from two locations, streamed from memory (RAM), or streamed from the disk
+Sound can be streamed from two location, **from memory** and **from disk**.
+For from-memory playback we use `SoundBuffer` for the data and `Sound` for playback, for from-disk playback we use `Music`, which has no data component as it directly streams from the hard drive.

 ### SoundBuffer

-A sound in memory is managed by `mousetrap::SoundBuffer`, which is very similar to `Image` in its interface.
-We can load a sound from a file using `create_from_file`,
+A sound in memory is managed by `mousetrap::SoundBuffer`, which is conceptually similar to `Image`, in that it only manages the raw data in memory.

-which similarly takes the path to the file as a string.
-Just like with `Image`, we can save the sound to disk using `save_to_file`.
+It provides many of the same functions, for example we can load a sound from a file using `SoundBuffer::create_from_file`, which supports the following file formats:

 #### Support Sound Formats